MalinSoetbeer/ds-eda-project/README.md

 # My First EDA Project : Investing in the King County Housing Market

 In this repository we will have a look at the King County House Price Data from May 2014 - May 2015.
 Our stakeholder is interested in buying und selling houses for the highest possible profit.
-Therefore things as social responsibility or a sustainable urban development are counterproductive.
-Her mantra: 'If I don't do it, someone else will.'.
 To match her interest in the housing market we need to provide data where to find cheap objects with high profit margins.

 ## The data